vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 then you can launch a large number of VMs within 2 minutes.
 There is also an optional choice to indicate how to create a snapshot, vmthunder support two kinds of snapshot:
-(i) VMM-snapshot: using VMM to create a snapshot, which nova used.
+(i) VMM-snapshot: using VMM to create a snapshot, which supports all kinds of virtual machine technology like xen, vmware, kvm and so on.
 (ii)DM-snapshot: using device mapper module to create a snapshot upon two volumes.
 One volume contains a base image with cache(snapshot_origin) for on-demand data transfer.
 The other volume(diff volume) is used to store